Princeton-IAS

 On High Dimensional Expanders and Hardness of Approximation (IISC Bangalore)

-Hypercontractivity on High Dimensional Expanders (STOC '22, TTIC, UMich Theory Seminar, MIT A&C Seminar, Weizmann Guest Lecture)
+Hypercontractivity on High Dimensional Expanders (STOC '22, TTIC, UMich Theory Seminar, MIT A&C Seminar, Weizmann Guest Lecture, Ben-Gurion Theory Seminar)

-Realizable Learning is All You Need (COLT '22, UWaterloo, GaTech Student Seminars, Stanford Theory Lunch)
+Realizable Learning is All You Need (COLT '22, UWaterloo Student Seminar, GaTech Student Seminar, Harvard Student Seminar, Stanford Theory Lunch, Weizmann Theory Lunch, TTIC/Northwestern Junior Theorists Workshop)

 Active Learning in Bounded Memory (COLT '21)